 - 1 tsp. yoghurt

-Grind the mustard, chilies, turmeric powder and coconut to a smooth paste.
-In a bowl, mix the paste along with the prawns, mustard oil, salt, yoghurt and coriander leaves.
+Grind the chilies, mustard, garlic and coriander roots to a smooth paste.
+In a bowl, mix the paste along with rest of the ingredients.

 Transfer to a steel container with a lid and steam cook for 12-15 minutes.
 Serve with hot steamed rice.